nzyoka10/database-optimization-project/README.md

 ## 📊 Dataset

-We selected the **Bank Marketing**  dataset from the [UCI ML Repository](https://archive.ics.uci.edu/dataset/222/bank+marketing), which contains information about marketing campaigns of a Portuguese banking institution.
+Selected the **Bank Marketing**  dataset from the [UCI ML Repository](https://archive.ics.uci.edu/dataset/222/bank+marketing), which contains information about marketing campaigns of a Portuguese banking institution.

 ## 🏗️ Project Structure